What Not to Pack for a Cruise? 20 Items to Leave at Home

 17. Inflatables

 Inflatables like rafts, kiddie pools, and blow-up balls are off-limits on cruise ships.
-Pool space is reserved for swimmers, so leaving the inflatables at home is best.
+Pool space is reserved for swimmers, so it’s best to leave the inflatables at home.

 18. Weapons of Any Kind